tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

          - We can instead write code that requests a higher starting index.
          - In the GIPHY API this can be done by tracking and adding an `offset` value to the query string that is sent over to the API.

+4. Optional features:
+  - Firebase or a similar API to store data "in the cloud"

 <a id="design"></a>

 ### B. Design & Interaction
 1) Pleasing graphic design:
-    - with a custom interface coded in HTML/CSS, by you
+    - must be usable
+    - minimally, it should be "not ugly"
-    - this interface does not resemble the GIPHY homework's UI
+    - the interface does not resemble the GIPHY homework's UI at all

 2) Widgets are well labeled and follow interface conventions, for example:
     - radio buttons are for mutually exclusive options, checkboxes are for when you want to let the user choose *multiple* options --> https://delib.zendesk.com/hc/en-us/articles/203430309-Radio-button-vs-checkbox-what-s-the-difference-